ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 143 minutes.
 Spent 55 working on Homework 3 from Lambda School and then spent 88 on Adobe Illustrator tutorials.

 **Thoughts**: Feeling great!
 I feel as though I understand Javscript a lot better (espeically local and global scope and how to use this)

+### Day 45: March 22nd, 2017

+**Today's Progress**: Coded for 30 minutes.
+Finished Homework 3 from Lambda School.
+Started watching the lecture for the last lesson.
+Only about 25 minutes into it.

+**Thoughts**: Feeling fantastic!
+I am understanding Javascript a lot better now that I'm actually practicing what I've read about in YDKJS